 The fact is that everything we know about ordinal partition relations---which is short enough to be reviewed in our \S\ref{sec:ordinal_partitions}---has been proven painfully and laboriously.
 Ingenious constructions by several authors since the 1950s have chipped the edges off the most important problem in the subject, which is to characterise the countable ordinals $\alpha$ such that $\alpha\arrows(\alpha, m)$ for a given natural number $m$ (for the notation see \S\ref{sec:ordinal_partitions}).
 The simplest nontrivial case of $m=3$ is the subject of a \$1000 open problem of Erd\H{o}s, posed back in 1987, see \S\ref{sec:ordinal_partitions}.

 We may ask why it is that modern set theory is so silent on the subject of ordinal partitions.
 Perhaps it is the case of the chicken and the egg.
 In the case of cardinal numbers, whose study has been at the heart of almost everything done in set theory since the time of Cantor, one of the first important advances was exactly the understanding of partition relations.
 They are the backbone of infinite combinatorics: many theorems in set theory can be formulated in terms of partitions, an attitude well supported by the work of \stevo{} cited above.
-So to better understand the ordinals, we {\em first} have to understand their partition properties, rather than expecting that powerful general methods will be developed first and then yield an understanding of ordinal partitions.
+So to better understand the ordinals, we \emph{first} have to understand their partition properties, rather than expecting that powerful general methods will be developed first and then yield an understanding of ordinal partitions.